 Through its collections, the Library encourages reading, helps develop literacy skills, and fosters life-long learning.
 The collections support formal and informal education and inform, entertain, enhance, and enrich individual lives.
 The collections:

-The Library’s collection development strategies are aligned with the values set out in the Library’s Strategic Plan and with the goal of ensuring that the breadth and depth of the Library’s collections are both reflective and inclusive of the diversity within our communities.
+The Library’s collection development strategies are aligned with the Library’s Strategic Plan and with the goal of ensuring that the breadth and depth of the Library’s collections are both reflective and inclusive of the diversity within our communities.
 To ensure that content is discoverable, accessible, and responsive to different needs, the Library continually seeks new ways of making resources available, by evaluating and implementing emerging formats, technologies, and curation strategies.

 As part of this work, the Library works with relevant agencies to provide content in alternative formats to individuals with special needs, such as print or perceptual disabilities.
 In particular, the Centre for Equitable Library Access (CELA) was established in 2014 with the goal of supporting and assisting public libraries in delivering accessible library materials to Canadians.
 The partnership with CELA enables the Library to provide a broad selection of books, media, and digital resources to users with print disabilities in the formats of their choice.